joedougherty/sqlite3_concurrent_writes_test_suite/README.md

 How many of these inserts can be handled successfully?
 What is the upper limit?

-Let's ask this question in a more technically rigorous way: How many concurrent 1-record inserts can I run on a local sqlite3 database without throwing `sqlite3.OperationalError: database is locked` exception?
+Let's ask this question in a more technically rigorous way: How many concurrent 1-record inserts can I run on a local sqlite3 database without throwing the `sqlite3.OperationalError: database is locked` exception?

 That is: how do we test _multiple invocations_ of this function at the same time?